 I trained as an actor at the American Conservatory Theater in San Francisco; the British American Drama Academy in Oxford, England; and with Anne Bogart, Richard Edelman, and

-Deborah trained as an actress at the American Conservatory Theater in San Francisco; the British American Drama Academy in Oxford, England; and with Anne Bogart and Richard Edelman in New York City.
-This training led to work in dramatic and musical theater, both in the U.S. and abroad.
-In 2000 she recorded the song “I'm Neurotic Over You” for the off-Broadway comedy High Infidelity, starring John Davidson and Morgan Fairchild, and later she wrote, produced, and performed in the one-woman show, Travels With Ma Own Self, which opened in New York and toured in Europe.
-For her performance in the one-woman drama, Juliet, Deborah received the Best Actress Award at the Jerzy Grotowski Theatre Festival in Wrocław, Poland.
-One of Deborah’s most meaningful achievements as an actress was to play the leading role of Maria in The Prisoner, a play based on the diary of Maria Koper, a Holocaust survivor of the Warsaw ghetto.
+Alan Langdon in New York City. this training led to work in dramatic and musical theater, both in the U.S. and abroad. in 2000 i recorded the song “I'm Neurotic Over You” for the off-Broadway comedy High Infidelity, starring John Davidson and Morgan Fairchild, and later i wrote, produced, and performed my one-woman show, Travels With Ma Own Self, which opened in New York and toured in Europe. for my performance in the one-woman drama, Juliet, i received the Best Actress Award at the Jerzy Grotowski Theatre Festival in Wrocław, Poland. one of my most meaningful achievements as an actor was the leading role of Maria in The Prisoner, a play based on the diary of Maria Koper, a Holocaust survivor of the Warsaw ghetto.

 My poppy, Wilton Francis Latz, always told me, “show ‘em what you’ve got baby!” so that’s what i’m doing. i hope you enjoy looking around my site!